cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

       - the `UnbondingCanComplete()` method of the Staking module is invoked;
       - the entry `op` is removed from `unbondingOps`.
   - `(chainId, vscId)` is removed from `vscToUnbondingOps`.
+  - The first timeout timestamp in `vscTimeoutTimestamps[chainId]` is removed.
   - A successful acknowledgment is returned.
 - **Error Condition**
   - None.